 You’ve been doing crunches.
 A lot of them.
 Running for endless miles on the treadmill.
 Drinking green shakes.
-Yet, despite your efforts, your stomach is still looking bigger than ever, and it's driving you crazy!
+Yet, despite your efforts, your stomach is still looking bigger than ever, and that un-budging belly bulge is driving you crazy!
 It may not be your fault.
-Unknowingly, your daily habits and patterns, along with some food that you eat, can actually make your belly look bigger.
-Here are 10 reasons why your waist isn't whittling away, even though the rest of you is.
+Unknowingly, your daily habits and patterns, along with some of the food that you eat, can actually make your stomach look bigger, and sudden weight gain may have nothing to do with it.

 1. Tight Hip Flexors

 Ab exercises like crunches and sit-ups can shorten flexors, which can tilt your hips forward and make you look like you have a belly bulge, even if you don’t.
 Exercising your core with planks and Pilates-based moves is better because these work your abs without the strain on your hip flexors.

 Tight hip flexors can also lead to a more serious injury if you don’t address it.
 You can stretch out tight hip flexors using a foam roller or by practicing yoga regularly.
 Not only will this help address the abdominal swelling, but it will increase your overall strength, too.